RULEBOOK

 -

 Drivers will be allowed to continue the race even if given a meatball penalty for damage.
-As long as the car is driveable then there is no problem continuing.
+As long as the car is driveable, there is no problem continuing.
 If deemed to be an issue on track a post race penalty may occur.

 -